We may receive affiliate commissions from some of the links on this site. Learn more

 Last Updated April 30, 2026 by the LLCForge Editorial Team.
 Verified against current state filing data and official Secretary of State sources.

-Before you file Articles of Organization in Indiana, your LLC name has to clear the state’s distinguishability check.
-You’ll run that check at INBiz.in.gov, the Secretary of State’s online business portal.
+Before you file Articles of Organization in Indiana, your LLC name has to clear the state’s distinguishability check against every active and recently dissolved entity on the INBiz database.
+The search tool below queries INBiz in real time, so you can confirm availability in seconds without bouncing over to the state portal.
 Indiana processes online filings within one business day in most cases, so the name you confirm today is the name you’ll likely lock in tomorrow.
 Pick something already in use and the state rejects your filing, holds your fee in some cases, and sends you back to start over.

 Name reservation fee: $50 (online or by mail)